AD-SDL/polybot-web-service/README.md

 # Polybot

-A robot to control the synthesis of thin-film via automated experiments.
+A server for controlling the robot synthesis of thin-film polymeric materials.

 ## Installation